saltytine/tivOS/README.md

 Having a good time is my drive for this project + I learn a lot of cool low level stuff alongside that!

 ## Kernel status
-The cavOS kernel is a monolithic x86_64 one written in relatively simple C with a few bits of Intel assembly here and there.
+The tivOS kernel is a monolithic x86_64 one written in relatively simple C with a few bits of Intel assembly here and there.
 It uses the Limine bootloader and leverages the FAT32 filesystem for booting along with Ext2 for the root partition.
 I try to keep the code structure clean and fairly easy to understand, while avoiding too much abstraction.
 Hence, code quality and clarity are sometimes prioritized over performance gains.

 - x86_64 pre-emptive kernel that is Unix-like and POSIX-compliant
 - Architecture features fully supported (GDT, IDT, ISR, (I/O)APIC, SSE, LAPIC timer, RTC clock, `syscall` instruction)